Koko Black Cranberry, Macadamia & Cherry: A Premium Spin on Fruit & Nut

 Appearance

-The bar has a clean gloss, with macadamias, cherries, and cranberries embedded across the surface.
-Breaks are uneven thanks to the inclusions, giving it a rustic look despite the elegant packaging.
+The surface carries a clean gloss, with macadamias, cherries, and cranberries embedded throughout.
+Breaks are uneven due to the inclusions, giving it a slightly rustic feel that contrasts with the more refined packaging.

 Aroma